 "I take each competition as an important experience.
 I write down every new information that should help me to be a better referee.
 Whatever I do, I give my best," explains Kork.

-An arena for belonging and mastery
+A place for belonging and achievement

 "The volunteers at Holmenkollen Skifestival are our most valuable resources.
 The majority of our volunteers return year after year and make Holmenkollen a very special place for both athletes and spectators," he says.